Equality and diversity

 As a result, at a national level, disadvantage appears to be firmly embedded across the UK and wider, with some groups perennially struggling on all indicators.

-IES has researched the factors associated with disadvantage across different groups and in different environments for almost 50 years, and has explored and evaluated the methods and mechanisms used to address inequalities in education and employment.
+IES has researched the factors associated with disadvantage across different groups and in different environments for 50 years, and has explored and evaluated the methods and mechanisms used to address inequalities in education and employment.

 Find out about our specific work areas below.